Façade Improvement Matching Grant Program

 - Finalize the façade improvement plans by working with architects, engineers, and builders.
 Attempted proof of at least two cost estimates is required for the application.

-- Submit the attached application, which will be reviewed by the DART Design Committee, and Historic Preservation Commission if the building is designated.
+- Submit the attached application, which will be reviewed by the DART Board, and Historic Preservation Commission if the building is designated.
 Applicants seeking historic register designation will be directed to the city’s planning department.

 - If approved, begin work on the project within three months.
 Keep a detailed and accurate accounting of actual costs.